AdityaKumbhar07/Wellcure_1/src/readme/README.md

 - **Order Items Table**: Manages the medicines included in each order

 ### User Interface
-The application features a clean, intuitive interface with:
+The application features ui.user.a clean, intuitive interface with:
 - **Start Window**: Entry point with options for user or admin login
 - **User Login/Registration**: Forms for authentication and new account creation
 - **Admin Panel**: Dashboard for accessing administrative functions